itential/ipctl/docs/configuration-reference.md

-# Configuration Reference.
+# Configuration Reference

 This document provides details about the available configuration options available to configure `ipctl`.
 All configuration options can be specified either in a configuration file and/or as environment variables.

 Values configured using environment variables take precedence over the same